dascenciohz/docker-base-node-mongo/README.md

 # docker-base-node-mongo
-Docker base repository for Node projects with connection to MongoDB
+Docker base repository for Node projects with connection to MongoDB.

 1.- Add your App Node Code to "apps" path.